LittCloudCanada/BankAccount-Smart-Contract/README.md

 6. To deploy the contract to your `localhost` network do the following:
    - `npx hardhat node`
    - `npx hardhat run --network localhost ./script/deploy.js`
-   - You may be missing this library
+   - You may be missing this library npm install --save-dev @nomicfoundation/hardhat-network-helpers

 ## Using the Frontend